open/close all folders

 - While pure antimatter weapons are still a pipe dream, there has been talk of using antimatter components as a trigger in more conventional nuclear weapon designs to greatly increase their power and/or compactness—perfectly sound as far as the theoretical side goes.
 Still expensive, but less so than a pure antimatter weapon due to the lesser amounts of antimatter required.
 Also because a pure antimatter weapon is necessarily fail-deadly, while such a nuclear hand grenade is not.

 - Antimatter in the form of antineutrinos is very common; it can be produced by many nuclear reactions.
-However, neutrinos tends to ignore normal matter.
+However, neutrinos tend to ignore normal matter.
 And when we say "ignore", consider this: The nuclear reactions taking place in the core of the sun produce both light and neutrinos.
 The light takes somewhere between 10,000 and 170,000 years to work its way to the sun's surface.
 The neutrinos, on the other hand, exit the sun at the speed of light without interacting with any of the material in the way at all.

 - A few centimeters of lead will block half of the incident gamma rays.
 It would take a few light-years of lead to absorb half the incident neutrinos.
 On the rare occasions they do interact with normal matter (and with enough of them, they eventually will) they induce a beta-decay in the target (even if it wouldn't normally be able to beta-decay).
 Neutrinos convert a neutron into a proton and an electron.

-- Electron - positron colliders were quite common in physics.
+- Electron-positron colliders were quite common in physics.

 - To study normal matter, physicists like to use particle accelerators.
 To study antimatter, physicists use an antiproton decelerator.